AFASResearch/graph-visualizer/README.md

 ## TODO

-- Navigate out
-- Integrate!

 ## Future plans / niceties
+- do not start dragging when clicking buttons
 - Show/remove filter on node
 - Gray out existing nodes, center on click
 - button styling